 - Consequential Reframe: A Consequential Reframe focuses on the consequences of a situation, behavior, or belief, rather than the situation itself.
 It helps individuals understand how their actions or beliefs impact their life and can help them see a situation in a new light. - Content Reframe: A Content Reframe focuses on changing the content of a situation, behavior, or belief.
 It involves replacing negative or limiting beliefs with positive or empowering ones. - Motivational Reframe: A Motivational Reframe focuses on an individual's motivations and goals.
-It helps individuals understand why they behave a certain way and can help them see their behavior in a new light for example by answering within IEMT training by in the "That's Great" exercise. - Contextual Reframe: A Contextual Reframe focuses on the context or circumstances surrounding a situation, behavior, or belief.
+It helps individuals understand why they behave a certain way and can help them see their behavior in a new light. - Contextual Reframe: A Contextual Reframe focuses on the context or circumstances surrounding a situation, behavior, or belief.
 It helps individuals understand the larger picture and can help them see their situation in a new light.